krepoli/CS-330/README.md

 ## 4. Open VS Code and create a new .cpp file

-Now you are ready to begin your first project!\
+Now you are ready to begin your first project!
-Locate the helloworld.cpp file to begin!